 Different types of public spaces are the key to re-establish important social relationships that are often lacking in adolescents growing up in the internet age, be it among the students, or between students and teachers.
 In the new school, classrooms are extended to the exterior, the gardens, while the playground is brought into the interior and climate proof spaces.
 Together with a dominant circulation and social spine, pockets of public spaces formed by sprouts like cantilevers off the building volume help to create a web of social spaces.
 These are the places for people to meet and interact casually.
 They function like organic fluid holding together the various types of spaces of learning.

-It is our hope that the physical environment of the new school will inspire and foster healthier environment of learning and to better prepare our kids for the future challenges.
 Architects: OPEN Architecture Location: Fangshan District, Beijing, China Project: Garden School; Beijing No.4 Middle School Fangshan Campus Principal in Charge: Li Hu, Huang Wenjing Project Team: Daijiro Nakayama, Ye Qing, Zhou Tingting, Thomas Batzenschlager, Wang Yifan, Xue Wencan, Ami Kito, Tao Wei, Simina Cuc, Zhao Yao Local Design Institute: Beijing Institute of Architectural Design Sustainability Consultant: Tsinghua Building Energy Research Center Client: Vanke + Cofco Program: 36-class Middle School and High School, inclulding classrooms, laboratories, auditorium, gym, dining hall, dormitory and sport facilities Building Area: 51,000 sqm Land Area: 45,332 sqm Design Year: 2010 – 2012 Status: Under Construction